Helensburgh

 Helensburgh's population is slightly older than the national pattern

-The median age in Helensburgh is 39 years, which is significantly lower than Rest of NSW's average of 43 but essentially aligned with Australia's median age of 38 years.
-Compared to Rest of NSW, Helensburgh has a higher percentage of residents aged 5-14 (14.9%) but fewer residents aged 65-74 (8.8%).
-According to the 2021 Census, the 5-14 age group grew from 14.1% to 14.9% of Helensburgh's population while the 55-64 age group declined from 13.2% to 11.8%.
-By 2041, demographic projections indicate significant shifts in Helensburgh's age structure.
-The 75-84 age group is expected to grow by 46%, reaching 638 people from the current 437.
+The median age in Helensburgh is 39 years, which is significantly lower than Rest of NSW's average of 43, but aligns essentially with Australia's median age of 38 years.
+Compared to Rest of NSW, Helensburgh has a higher proportion of residents aged 5-14 (14.9%), but fewer residents aged 65-74 (8.8%).
+According to the 2021 Census, the 5-14 age group grew from 14.1% to 14.9%, while the 55-64 age group declined from 13.2% to 11.8%.
+By 2041, demographic projections show significant shifts in Helensburgh's age structure.
+The 75-84 age group is projected to grow by 46%, reaching 638 from 437.
 Notably, the combined age groups of 65 and above will account for 56% of total population growth, reflecting the area's aging demographic profile.
-In contrast, both the 15-24 and 65-74 age groups are projected to decrease in numbers.
+Conversely, both the 15-24 and 65-74 age groups are projected to have reduced numbers.

 Frequently Asked Questions - Age